 Engagement The Australian Work + Family Policy Roundtable is a research network of 32 academics from 17 universities and research institutions with expertise on work, care

-The Centre for People, Organisation and Work (CPOW) brings together social science research expertise.
+The Centre for People, Organisation & Work (CPOW) is an inter-disciplinary research centre.

 News, Events & Publications